homalg-project/capdays-2024/index.md

 ## {{ site.description }}<br> {{ site.location }}

-[CAP][CAP] (shorthand for Categories, Algorithms, Programming) is a software project for constructive category theory written in [GAP](http://www.gap-system.org).
+[CAP][CAP] (shorthand for Categories, Algorithms, Programming) is a software project for algorithmic category theory written in [GAP](http://www.gap-system.org).
 It facilitates both the realization of specific instances of categories and the implementation of generic categorical algorithms.